Common-Codes/crispy/legal/Privacy Policy.md

 ## Changes to this Privacy Policy

 As we improve our service(s), we may update our Privacy Policy in the future if needed.
 We will notify you of any changes made to our Privacy Policy and when said changes will take effect beforehand, by specifying the date(s).

 You are advised to review this Privacy Policy periodically for any changes.
 Such changes to the Privacy Policy are effective when they are posted on this page.

-> *Note: Only our original documents are considered as valid in a court of legal jurisdiction.
+> *Note: Only our original Terms of Service and Privacy Policy documents are considered as valid in a court of legal jurisdiction.
 Any translstions of this document, made by third parties, are considered void in a case of legal jurisdiction.
 Any and all court summonings shall proceed in the country of Spain, where this Privacy Policy, the Terms of Service, and Application were made.*